OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0079.md

 We'll use @MASTG-TOOL-0059, Apple's build tools, and some shell commands.
 Our method is inspired by [Vincent Tan's Swizzler project](https://github.com/vtky/Swizzler2/ "Swizzler").
 [The NCC group](https://research.nccgroup.com/2016/10/12/ios-instrumentation-without-jailbreak/ "NCC blog - iOS instrumentation without jailbreak") has described an alternative repackaging method.

-To reproduce the steps listed below, download @MASTG-APP-0025 from the OWASP Mobile Testing Guide repository.
+To reproduce the steps listed below, download @MASTG-APP-0025.
 Our goal is to make the UnCrackable app load `FridaGadget.dylib` during startup so we can instrument the app with Frida.

 > Please note that the following steps apply to macOS only, as Xcode is only available for macOS.